Saturday, October 26, 2024

 My mom died of cirrhosis of the liver a few months ago.
 “I never really thought of your mom as a heavy drinker,” my cousin Lisa (whose mom had died a decade ago after 30 years' sobriety) said to me, when my mom was on her literal death bed.
 “I mean, have you ever even seen her drunk?” she asked.

-But when my daughter posts a fun Instagram story of herself in which she drinks out of the wine bottle, I don’t giggle.
+But when my daughter posts a fun Instagram story of herself in which she drinks from the wine bottle, I don’t giggle.

 PART TWO